Don't Let Your Permissions be Hijacked!

 This could be code in stored procedures, but it could also be code that is submitted directly from the client, and not within your realm to control or review.
 And the attack may not be against the server that the time-reporting system is on.
 No, the developer knows that you are also the DBA for the very sensitive HR system or whatever, and sets up a connection in that direction.

 What means of protection do you have here?
 On your own, there is not a lot you can do.
 Since you are going through an application, EXECUTE AS USER is not available to you.
 But with good standards in your organisation, this can be avoided.
-I have been in an environment, where I had two Windows accounts.
+I have been in an environment where I had two Windows accounts.
 One was a plain-vanilla account which I used to log in to Windows from my laptop.
-Then I used Remote Desktop where I logged on with my other Windows account to access a jump server from where I could access a sensitive SQL Server instance.
-So that is the key: for your daily stuff as an employee, you use an account with no power permissions, and for your qualified work as a DBA, you use a different account, but which is not good for mail and other activities.
+Then I used Remote Desktop where I logged on to a jump server with my other Windows account and from here I could access a sensitive SQL Server instance.
+So that is the key: For your daily stuff as an employee, you use an account with no power permissions, and for your qualified work as a DBA, you use a different account, but which is not good for mail and other activities.
 That account is only for administrating SQL Server.
-Rather than connecting through a jump server, it suffices to start SSMS with the RUNAS
+Rather than connecting through a jump server, it suffices to start SSMS with the RUNAS command for the qualified account (if the network topology permits it).

-You don't have to be a sysadmin to be victim for an application attack.
+You don't have to be a sysadmin to be a victim of an application attack.
 If it is only about stealing data, a developer of the less sensitive system B may check if a user also has access to the highly sensitive system A, and in that case, silently log in to that system and extract data to a file on the application server for B (to which the developer may have access).
 It goes without saying that it would not be a very good idea to have the databases for A and B on the same SQL Server instance.
 But as discussed above, the application may just set up a connection to the other server.
 Can this be prevented?
-Yes, at least as long as there is an application server for the sensitive system, so that the network can be segmented to only permit the application server and jump servers for the DBA team to connect to the instance for A. Would it be that bad that the application for system A is a fat Windows client sitting on the users' desktops, an application server could be introduced by moving the fat client to Terminal Server or Citrix.
+Yes, at least as long as there is an application server for the sensitive system, so that the network can be segmented to only permit the application server and jump servers for the DBA team to connect to the sensitive SQL Server instance for A. Would it be that bad that the application for system A is a thick Windows client sitting on the users' desktops, an application server could be introduced by moving the thick client to Terminal Server or Citrix.

 In this article we have looked at some of the dangers you can encounter in SQL Server.
 More precisely, how users in your workplace could attempt to hijack your permissions and get you to run code that you should not run.
 Here is a summary of the most important lines of defence we have looked at: